evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 In this tutorial, we'll show you how to build an evaluator for a LLM system's outputs using another LLM as the judge.
 This lets you automatically assess the quality of your system's responses based on your custom criteria.

 We'll explore two ways to use an LLM as a judge:
-* **Reference-based**: Compare new responses against a reference.
+* **Reference-based**.
+Compare new responses against a reference.
 This is for regression testing workflows or whenever you have a "ground truth" or approved responses to compare against.
-* **Open-ended**: Evaluate responses based on custom criteria, which helps evaluate new outputs when there's no reference available.
+* **Open-ended**.
+Evaluate responses based on custom criteria, which helps evaluate new outputs when there's no reference available.

 By the end, you'll know how to create custom LLM judges and apply them to your data.
 Our primary focus will be showing how to develop and tune the evaluator, which you can then apply in different contexts, like regression testing or prompt comparison.

 # Tutorial scope